 - {Place half the glaze over the ham.
 Bake, uncovered for about an hour at 350°F.

-- Spoon remaining glaze over the ham and bake, uncovered another 15 minutes.
+- Spoon remaining glaze over the ham and bake, uncovered for another 15 minutes.
 The ham will be heated through.

-Expert Tips and FAQs
+Eileen's Expert Tips

 - The ham is precooked and you will only need to warm it up and glaze it.